octobercms/docs/backend-reorder.md

 <a name="introduction"></a>
 ## Introduction

-**Reorder behavior** is a controller modifier that provides features for sorting and reordering database records.
+**Reorder Behavior** is a controller modifier that provides features for sorting and reordering database records.
 The behavior provides a page called Reorder using the controller action `reorder`.
 This page displays a list of records with a drag handle allowing them to be sorted and in some cases restructured.

 The behavior depends on a [model class](../database/model) which must implement one of the following [model traits](../database/traits):